BarakuTron/CryptoTool/README.md

 # crypto-collection-cryptokings

-Project Submission for Information Security Unit.
+Project Developed for Information Security Unit.

+This application provides: Symmetric Encryption/Decryption, Asymmetric Encryption/Decryption, and Digital Signing/Verification.
+Most of the logic for these functionalities can be found under the classes:
+  * SymmetricEncryption.java
+  * AsymmetricEncryption.java
+  * DigitalSigning.java

+The rest of the classes contain some helper methods and the necessary code for the Graphical User Interface.

 Note: For simplicity the source files have been created under the _default_ package.
 This project uses the BoncyCastle API.